carlosivanr/hugo_website/content/post/2021-04-24-anova1-jmv/index.markdown

 ```

 ### Inspect the data
 For these data, Group represents the type of therapy the participant was randomly assigned to.
-Scores represent the score from a post-therapy fear scale where higher numbers indicate higher level of phobia.
+Scores represent the score from a post-therapy fear scale where higher numbers indicate higher levels of phobia.
 Finally, each of the 12 rows represent each subject.

 ```r
 data(C3E9)